eclipse-cyclonedds/cyclonedds-python/docs/source/idl.rst

    p1.x += 5

-As you can see the :class:`@idl<cyclonedds.idl.IdlStruct>` turns a class with just names and types into a dataclass.
-The `__init__` method is automatically generated for easy object construction.
+As you can see the :func:`dataclass<python:dataclasses.dataclass>` decorator turns a class with just names and types into a dataclass.
+The :class:`IdlStruct<cyclonedds.idl.IdlStruct>` parent class will make use of the type information defined in the dataclass to :ref:`(de)serialize messages<serialization>`.
 All normal dataclasses functionality is preserved, so you can still use :func:`field<python:dataclasses.field>` from the dataclasses module to define default factories or add a `__post_init__` method for more complicated construction scenarios.

 Types
 -----